 However, there are teachers out there that don’t do any of this.
 Just as in any profession, there are bad eggs out there that make a bad name for the rest of us.
 About a decade ago, it was unfortunate but not much could be done.
 Then, education, as we know it today, began to surface.
 Teacher observation procedures changed and, even though it was great to pinpoint those teachers that are not keeping up-to-date with their practices, it also dumped heaps of undue stress on those who are doing their best for every student.
 While one administrator might give you some teacher observation tips for next time, the next administrator might not think those are as important.
 How is it possible to register on the same page with everyone?

 It’s no secret that the role of the teacher has changed.
 Many things that used to be expected to be taught in the home are creeping onto teachers plates as expectations of lessons that should also be taken care of in the classroom…all this on top of an ever-growing content-based curriculum as well.
 There used to be an understanding that there was a responsibility on the student to perform at an appropriate, grade-based level.
 Somewhere along the line, it became a direct reflection on the teacher if that performance was not where it should be.
-While yes, there are certainly teachers out there that are not effective in their execution, there are many more that are and are doing the best they can in a system that expects a teacher to do it all with however many students are staring back at them (and in some places, like what has come to surface in Los Angeles, can be as many as 46 students!).
+While yes, there are certainly teachers out there that are not effective in their execution, there are many more that are and are doing the best they can in a system that expects a teacher to do it all with however many students are staring back at them (and in some places, like what came to surface in Los Angeles, can be as many as 46 students!).

 On top of the stress of this, now it is required for administrators to come and do extremely detailed observations, often unannounced, but only last for a set period of time (which is often not terribly long).
 While I understand that an unannounced observation can “catch” a poorly planned teacher, it can also be a “gotcha” moment for a teacher that was taking some time to do something off task for their class or maybe addressing an issue that isn’t on the lesson plan.
 While there are many administrators out there that would be very understanding of this, there are also plenty that are not, and a teacher’s rating can suffer because of what a few unannounced minutes looked like.